Faculty Course Design and Development

 For all our online course offerings (including QM), visit our online course registration page.

 Learning for All is a self-paced course based on the principles of Universal Design for Learning (UDL).
 UDL is a framework for learning designed to improve and optimize teaching methods and provide equal access for all students by reducing barriers.
 The goal of this course is to provide an understanding of UDL and how it can be incorporated into the design of web-enhanced, hybrid and online courses.
 As a culminating project, you will use UDL principles to develop a module plan for your course.

 A self-paced course means that you can review and complete the course materials on your own schedule.
 There are no due dates or deadlines.
 When you successfully complete all deliverables, you will be contacted by an instructional designer.

 Register now for Learning for All.
 Once you have registered for the course, an instructional designer will contact you to let you know that you have been added to the Canvas course.

 Instructional Design Consultations

-The role of the Instructional Designer is to collaborate with faculty in all academic divisions in designing quality hybrid/online courses.
+The role of the Instructional Designer is to collaborate with faculty in all academic divisions in designing quality web-enhanced, hybrid and online courses.
 An Instructional Designer can discuss your course design needs.